Who Thought Up Dog Domestication, People or Dogs?

 Caveman Wolf-Breeding?

-Finally, our alleged wolf-breeders didn’t know about dogs.
+Furthermore, our alleged wolf-breeders didn’t know about dogs.
 None had ever existed, so they didn’t know they could create an obedient, super-friendly, manageable wolf-thing.
 It’s hard then to imagine Stone Age hunter-gatherers putting a lot of energy into a difficult, time-consuming, dangerous breeding project.

 Did Wolves Adopt Us?